Queensland Pathology Training Programs

 Interviews will be held August and applicants will be notified by phone and email at least a week before.

 Interviews will be undertaken by a panel of Pathology Directors or their representatives from public and private laboratories, with relevant Education & Training Coordinators.
 Panels usually consist of 3 to 7 members.
 Applicants are encouraged to attend the interview in person.

 Successful applicants will be contacted either by a panel member, or Pathology Queensland.
-Successful applicants external to Queensland Health will be required to complete commencement documents before receiving a formal letter of offer, and terms and conditions.
-The successful applicant is required to sign the document advising that they have accepted the offer of employment.
+Successful applicants external to Queensland Health will be required to complete commencement documents before receiving a formal letter of offer.
+The successful applicant is required to sign the acceptance advising that they have accepted the offer of employment.

 Unsuccessful applicants will be notified by Pathology Queensland upon completion of the recruitment process.
 Unsuccessful applicants who would like to request feedback can do so via the relevant panel Chair.